 The goal in any transfection experiment is high transfection efficiency, meaning good expression of the construct with minimal cytotoxicity.
 Achieving minimal stress to cells and reproducibility across experiments is influenced by the reagent used, and optimization of transfection protocol.
-When transfecting DNA or RNA the quality and purity of nucleic acid also has an influence on transfection efficiency.
+When transfecting DNA or RNA, the quality and purity of nucleic acid also has an influence on transfection efficiency.
 Also, a low passage number of cell line allow cells to be more amenable to uptake the transfection complex with cargo nucleic acid.
 There is no single method which can be reproduced across cell types and experiments.
 Each individual transfection must be optimized.
-However, cell line specific transfection kits with optimized transfection trotocols are available from Altogen Biosystems.
+However, cell line specific transfection kits with optimized transfection protocols are available from Altogen Biosystems.

 In Vivo Transfection Reagents from Altogen Biosystems

 RNAi has been used for in vivo target validation studies using animal models.
 The major challenge in performing RNAi studies in vivo is the effective, directed delivery of functional small RNA molecules into specific tissues.
 Altogen® In Vivo Transfection Reagents could be conjugated with siRNA (or microRNA) and administered intratumorally (i.t) or systemically via intravenous (i.v) tail vein injection in order to provide directed gene silencing in specific tissues, including liver, pancreas, kidney, and tumors.
 Selective knockdown could be seen as early as 24 hours after injection.

 Featured in vivo transfection products from Altogen Biosystems:

 In Vivo Transfection Reagents || In Vivo Nanoparticle Transfection Kit || In Vivo PEG-Liposome Transfection Kit || In Vivo Lipid Transfection Kit || In Vivo Polymer Transfection Kit || In Vivo Pancreas-targeted Transfection Kit